 In addition to my public and academic lectures, I often get invited to do health and wellness segments on a local TV station.
 Here are some of my segments so you can see my speech and presentation style:

-September 19th, 2014 – The State of Behavioral Health Care, State Leadership Conference
+September 22nd, 2017 – The State of Behavioral Health, NM State Leadership Conference

 Check My Availability

 Contact me to see if I am available to speak at your event.
 In addition to the topics mentioned above, I also have talks prepared on a variety of mental health, parenting and wellness topics such as depression, anxiety, Bipolar disorder, schizophrenia/psychosis, PTSD, disruptive behaviors, dyslexia, eating disorders, chronic pain, unexplained medical symptoms, autoimmune encephalitis and even psychoneuroimmunology.